school-brainhack/school-brainhack.github.io/content/en/project/tulpa/index.md

 ### Deliverable 8: Deep neural network encoding results

 Building on what I have done with the ML classifiers, I wanted to explore if I could achieve the same resutls with a Neural Netowrk.
 I used `PyTorch` to build a `Multilayer Perceptron` with 4 linear layers, 3 rectified linear unit, and one dropout layer with a threshold of 0.3.
 I then trained this model with a `learning rate of 0.01` and a `weight decay of 0.01`.
-The results show an `accuracy of 0.73` which is simialr, though slightly lower, than the accuracy of the [scikit learn ensemble classifier of 0.76](#Deliverable-7:-ML-classifier-results).
+The results show an `accuracy of 0.73` which is simialr, though slightly lower, than the accuracy of the scikit learn [ensemble-classifier](#Deliverable-7:-ML-classifier-results).  of 0.76

 <div style="text-align: center">
    <img src="img/nn/NN_model.png" width="400px;" alt=""/>